rohitb7/project/README.md

 Searching.
 No search implemented currently in any api. <br />
 Also enhance the blob-service for more features.
 AWS sdk helps in that.
 It can be a service for other services. <br />

-And all the above mentioned
+Also all the above mentioned earlier.